-That righteousness demands perfect obedience, is declared by the Scriptures as well as in many statements in the Spirit of prophecy, of which the following are samples: "The law demands righteousness, and this the sinner owes to the law; Nov.
+That righteousness demands perfect obedience, is declared by the Scriptures as well as in many statements in the Spirit of prophecy, of which the following are samples: "The law demands righteousness, and this the sinner owes to the law; but he is incapable of rendering it."-Mrs. E. G. White in Review and Herald, Nov.
 4, 1890.
 "Man cannot possibly meet the demands of the law of God in human strength alone."-Ibid., Feb.
 4, 1890.
 "The law requires righteousness,-a righteous life, a perfect character; and this man has not to give.
 He cannot meet the claims of God's holy law."-The Desire of Ages, p.
-762. "What is justification by faith?-It is the work of God in laying the glory of man in the dust, and doing for man that which it is not in his power to do for himself.
-When men see their own nothingness, they are prepared to be clothed with the righteousness of Christ."--Special Testimonies, Series A, No. 9, p.
+'762.
+"What is justification by faith?-It is the work of God in laying the glory of man in the dust, and doing for man that which it is not in his power to do for himself.
+When men see their own nothingness, they are prepared to be clothed with the righteousness of Christ."-Special Testimonies, Series A, No. 9, p.
 62.